 Hazard Identification:

-• Common pathogens include Salmonella, Listeria monocytogenes, E. coli O157
+- Common pathogens include Salmonella, Listeria monocytogenes, E. coli O157, and norovirus.

 Risk Characterization: